API Automation using Java Karate Framework

 1. Navigate to the algoQA script generated folder structure.

-2. Click the POM file, as shown:
+2. Click the POM file.

 3. Make sure to create a Maven Project if it has not been created earlier and add the following dependencies in the POM file: